mvegter/Bookkeeping-Client/java/docs/ArrayOfSubsystemsResponseMeta.md

 # ArrayOfSubsystemsResponseMeta

-The metadata related to an array of logs response.
+The metadata related to an array of subsystems response.
 ## Properties

 Name | Type | Description | Notes